sg-crest

 Used water from private premises, such as condominiums, commercial and industrial buildings, is sent to public sewers through the private sewer network.

-What you can do as a private premise's owner
+What can you do as a private premises owner

 1. Check your private sewers regularly